pts/tinygpgs/README.txt

 tinygpgs: symmetric key encryption tool compatible with GPG
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-tinygpgs is a Python 2 script for doing symmetric key encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).
+tinygpgs is a Python 2 script and library for doing symmetric key encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).

 Usage: